timhutton/ob-flash/README.txt

 Build Instructions:
 ===================

-1) Download and install the "open source flex 3 SDK" from here:
+1) Download and install the "open source flex SDK" from here:

 http://opensource.adobe.com/wiki/display/flexsdk/Downloads

+Versions 3 and 4 seem to both work fine.

 Just unzip it into (e.g.) ~/flex

 1b) (On linux) You may need to run dos2unix on the shell scripts in ~/flex/bin, else you will get messages about /bin/sh bad filename

-1b) Prepare the SDK for localization: cd ~/flex/bin copylocale en_US fr_FR
+1c) Prepare the SDK for localization: cd ~/flex/bin copylocale en_US fr_FR